Skip to content

 Life-centred Design Foundations Course Week 7—Present your life-centred design project

-Week 6—Forge ahead
+Week 7—Forge ahead

 Presentation night!
 After compiling your innovations into a cohesive life-centred redesign, you’ll share your presentation with the group before reflecting on your learnings together on how to take them further into the world.

-Who is this for?
+So who is this for?

 For designers, innovators, and product and business owners who want to do less harm and more good